-- a) The treasurer and secretary are elected in alternate years.
-Two trustees are elected every year. - b) If the president is re-elected, a person other than the immediate past president is appointed for one year. - c) A member may serve a variety of positions, but only for six consecutive years, with the exception of the Immediate Past President, who may serve a seventh consecutive year in that non-elected position. - (2) All members of the Board must be members of the Church. - (3) The terms of office of those elected begin on the 15th day of June following their election.
+a.
+The treasurer and secretary are elected in alternate years.
+Two trustees are elected every year.

-- (4) If an election for any office cannot be held immediately, the incumbent will continue in office until a congregational meeting is called to elect a successor. - (5) The Board may appoint one or two additional trustees to serve until the next annual congregational meeting. - (6) A majority of Board members constitutes a quorum. - (7) If a Board vacancy occurs, the board may appoint a successor at the next board meeting.
-Any appointed successor will serve until an election at the next annual meeting. - (8) The president will: - a) chair all meetings of the Board, and all congregational meetings.
-If the president is unable to perform his or her duties, the vice-president will take over the president's duties until the president returns to office or until a successor is appointed or elected. - b) may temporarily vacate the chair of a congregational meeting to take part in a discussion of a resolution or other such business before the meeting.
-The president shall return to the chair after the resolution or business has been concluded. - (9) The vice-president will: - a) assume the duties and serve in the absence of the president. - b) if for any reason the office of the president is vacated, fill out the unexpired term of the president. - (9.1) In the absence of the president and the vice-president, the Board members present at a Board meeting may appoint another member of the Board to chair the meeting. - (10) The secretary will: - a) keep accurate minutes of all meetings of the Board and congregation. - b) be in charge of the correspondence of the Board. - c) have custody of the seal of the Church and when the seal is used, the secretary will ensure that the names of the required two signing officers are recorded in the minutes.
-When the secretary is absent, the Board will appoint a substitute. - d) be in charge of the Church register. - (11) The treasurer will be responsible for: - a) providing statements of receipts and disbursements whenever requested by the Board - b) submitting the Church's annual audited financial statement to the annual congregational meeting. - c) chairing the Finance Committee
+- b.
+If the president is re-elected, a person other than the immediate past president may be appointed for one year. - c.
+A member may serve a variety of positions, but only for six consecutive years, except for the Immediate Past President, who may serve a seventh consecutive year in that non-elected position. - 2.
+All members of the Board must be members of the Church. - 3.
+The terms of office of those elected begin on the 15th day of June following their election. - 4.
+If an election for any office cannot be held immediately, the incumbent will continue in office until a congregational meeting is called to elect a successor. - 5.
+The Board may appoint one or two additional trustees to serve until the next annual congregational meeting. - 6.
+A majority of Board members constitute a quorum. - 7.
+If a Board vacancy occurs during the term, the board may appoint a successor at the next board meeting.
+Any appointed successor will serve until an election at the next annual meeting. - 8.
+The president will: - a. chair all meetings of the Board, and all congregational meetings.
+If the president is unable to perform his or her duties, the vice-president will take over the president's duties until the president returns to office or until a successor is appointed or elected. - b. may temporarily vacate the chair of a congregational meeting to take part in a discussion of a resolution or other such business before the meeting.
+The president shall return to the chair after the resolution or business has been concluded. - 9.
+The vice president will: - a. assume the duties and serve in the absence of the president. - b. if for any reason the office of the president is vacated, fill out the unexpired term of the president. - 10.
+In the absence of the president and the vice-president, the Board members present at a Board meeting may appoint another member of the Board to chair the meeting. - 11.
+The secretary will: - a. keep accurate minutes of all meetings of the Board and congregation. - b. oversee the correspondence of the Board. - c. have custody of the seal of the Church and when the seal is used, the secretary will ensure that the names of the required two signing officers are recorded in the minutes.
+When the secretary is absent, the Board will appoint a substitute. - d. advise the church administrator of changes required to the database. - 12.
+The treasurer will be responsible for: - a. providing statements of receipts and disbursements whenever requested by the Board. - b. submitting the Church's annual audited financial statement to the annual congregational meeting. - c. chairing the Finance Committee - d. chairing a committee to select a new bookkeeper when required. - e. recruiting a head teller, and assisting in recruiting additional tellers as needed - f. recommending a budget to the Board, for presentation to the Annual General Meeting

-- d) chairing a committee to select a new bookkeeper when required - e) recruiting a head teller, and assisting in recruiting additional tellers as needed - f) recommending a budget to the Board, for presentation to the Annual General Meeting - g) recruiting an auditor - (12) The bookkeeper and head teller will be bonded for amounts which the Board will determine.
+- g. recruiting an auditor - 13.
+The bookkeeper and the head teller will be bonded or insured for amounts that the Board will determine.

-10. Powers and duties of the Board
+10. Powers and Duties of the Board